dccircuit/IGME-235-Fall-2021/projects/project-3.md

 ## VIII.
 Grading

 ### Your project grade will be split into two parts.
-- 1/2 of your overall score will be assessed based on the video demo that you provide.
+- 1/2 of your overall score will be assessed based on what we can see in the video demo that you provide (the video ITSELF if not worth that much).
 - 1/2 of your overall score will be assessed separately based on your required file submission.

 ### The grading rubrics for each part of this assignment are attached to the
 - Project 3 - Final Code Submission
 - Project 3 - Video Demo Link

 assignments in myCourses.